 The twin towers of Matinicus Rock Light were built in 1827, six miles south of Matinicus Island off the Maine Coast.
 In 1846 the wooden towers were replaced by granite towers and a granite keeper's house.
 President Franklin Pierce named Samuel Burgess lighthouse keeper in 1856.
-Burgess moved to the rocky outpost with his invalid wife, his son and three daughters, including Abbie.
+Burgess moved to the rocky outpost with his invalid wife, his son and three daughters, including, of course, Abbie Burgess.

 Abbie Burgess, the oldest daughter, was born Aug.
 1, 1839, in Rockland, Maine.
 She quickly learned to run the light, allowing her father to fish for lobsters and sell them in Rockland.
 Years later, she would describe what it was light to tend the lamps:

 When we had care of the old lard oil lamps on Matinicus Rock, they were more difficult to tend than these lamps are, and sometimes they would not burn so well when first lighted, especially in cold weather when the oil got cold.
 Then, some nights, I could not sleep a wink all night though I knew the keeper himself was watching.
 And many nights I have watched the light my part of the night, thinking nervously, what might happen should the light fail.